This post tells the history of the Bohemian style from being the fashion of a counterculture to an accepted luxurious personal style.

 What are the best colors for a Boho look?

 Neural earth-inspired colors like warm browns, and muted blues.
 Fashion colors for accents are muted warm reds, and muted yellows and warm muted pinks.
 Black, navy and dark brown are on the deep end of the colors.

 Use the key elements and layer.
 The goal is to try to create a relaxed gypsy look.
 Recall this look bases on the poor (read vintage, second hand), Hippies (distressed, ripped, tie dye, ethnic pieces, long hair) and traveling gypsies (colorful clothes, mixed origin, jewelry).
 Try

 - fitted bralette or corset over flowing shirt or vice versa

 - dress over pants

 - plaid shirt over paisley or ethnic print dress

 There are many influencers on instagram an in the blogosphere who don their interpretation of the look.
 Some of my personal favorite bloggers donning the look are Debbie of Fashion Fairy Dust, Samantha of Fake Fabulous, Patty of Not Dead Yet Style, Shauna of Chic Over 50, Rhoda of Southern Hospitality, just to mention a few.

-Julian Robinson, Gracie Calvery, The fine art of fashion illustrations, Frances Lincoln, Limited, London.
+Robinson, Julian, Calvery, Gracie, 2015.
+The fine art of fashion illustrations.
+Frances Lincoln, Limited, London, UK.